SDKs

 </Card>

-Give any LLM live web access as a native tool.
-Works with Claude, GPT-4, and any MCP-compatible agent runtime.
+Give any AI assistant live web access as native tools.
+Works with Claude Code, Claude Desktop, Cursor, Windsurf, and VS Code.

 </Card>